openknowledge/consumer-centric-api-design/README.md

-# Consumer Centric API Design
+# Optimistic Locking with REST
-Showcase to demonstrate various aspects of consumer centric API design.
+Showcase to demonstrate the implementation of optimistic locking with JAX-RS.

 ## Run via Docker
 Run